youknowmannu/Todo-List-Command-Line-Application/README.md

+**To-Do List Command Line Application**

-To-Do List Command Line Application
+Welcome to our stylish To-Do List Command Line Application!
+Manage your tasks with ease using this simple yet powerful tool.
-This is a simple command line application written in Python to manage your to-do list.
-With this application, you can add tasks, delete tasks, mark tasks as completed, and view your current to-do list.

-Features
+**Features 🚀**
-Add tasks to the to-do list.
+Add Tasks: Keep track of everything you need to do by adding tasks to your list.
-Delete tasks from the to-do list.
+Delete Tasks: Remove tasks that are no longer relevant or completed.
-Mark tasks as completed.
+Complete Tasks: Mark tasks as completed to track your progress.
-View the current to-do list.
-Usage
+View To-Do List: See all your tasks at a glance to stay organized.

+**How to Use 🛠️**
-Add Task: Enter option 1 and input the task you want to add.
+Add Task: Enter option 1, then type your task and hit Enter.
-Delete Task: Enter option 2, select the task index from the displayed to-do list, and confirm deletion.
+Delete Task: Enter option 2, choose the task index, and confirm deletion.
-Complete Task: Enter option 3, select the task index from the displayed to-do list, and mark it as completed.
+Complete Task: Enter option 3, select the task index, and mark it as completed.
-View To-Do List: Enter option 4 to display the current to-do list.
+View To-Do List: Enter option 4 to display your current tasks.
-Exit: Enter option 5 to exit the application.
+Exit: Enter option 5 to close the application.
-How to Run
+Getting Started 🏁
 Clone this repository to your local machine.
-Navigate to the directory containing the todo_list.py file.
+Open your terminal and navigate to the project directory.
-Run the command python todo_list.py in your terminal.
+Run python todo_list.py to start the application.
-Example

-Requirements
-Python 3.x
-Contributors
-[Your Name]
-Feel free to contribute to this project by adding new features or fixing bugs.
-If you have any suggestions or issues, please open an issue or pull request.
+Feel free to contribute to this project by adding new features or improving existing ones.
+If you encounter any issues or have suggestions, please don't hesitate to open an issue or pull request.